- Email me

 Do you outline your novels?
 If so, how strictly do you stick to them?
 If you don’t outline, how do you work?
 Let’s discuss!

-authors, creative writers, creative writing, deepen your story, drama, entertainment, fiction, having ideas, how to outline your book, how to outline your novel, how to write a book, how to write a novel, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, outline, outlining, pantsing versus planning, planning a novel, publishing, Roz Morris, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing routine
+authors, creative writers, creative writing, deepen your story, fiction, having ideas, how to outline your book, how to outline your novel, how to write a book, how to write a novel, My Memories of a Future Life, novels, outline, outlining, pantsing versus planning, planning a novel, publishing, Roz Morris, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing routine

 Some writers plan to the ennnnnth degree.
 Before they write, they prepare a trunkload of ideas, route maps and background.
 Then we have the scribblers who travel light.
 Just the barest plot twist, perhaps a skinnily-honed last line or a little black denouement.
 (Actually, I’m warming to this wardrobe theme.)